UK Digital ID: Reception

-Nationalist leaders in Scotland and Northern Ireland have criticised the scheme due to both concerns around civil liberties and also the potential for the ID scheme to force citizens to declare themselves as British.
+Nationalist leaders in Scotland and all five of Northern Ireland's main parties have criticised the scheme due to both concerns around civil liberties and also the potential for the ID scheme to force citizens to declare themselves as British.
 In September 2025, Scottish National Party (SNP) first minister John Swinney and Northern Irish Sinn Féin first minister Michelle O'Neill declared their opposition to the ID scheme.
 Swinney said "people should go about their daily lives without such infringements" and said the ID scheme appeared like an attempt to "force every Scot to declare ourselves British.
 I am a Scot."
 O'Neill called the proposal an "an attack on the rights of Irish citizens" and the Good Friday Agreement, which allows citizens of Northern Ireland to legally identify as either British, Irish or both.
 In response, the UK Government said the ID scheme would respect the agreement.
 Northern Irish unionist parties also joined in their opposition to the policy, with Democratic Unionist Party leader Gavin Robinson describing it as "yet another layer of bureaucracy for ordinary citizens" which will do "very little to stop illegal immigration" and a spokesman of the Ulster Unionist Party calling it "an excessive and ill-conceived initiative that compromises the fundamental right to privacy for law-abiding citizens".

 Green MP Siân Berry led a motion calling on the government to scrap its digital ID plans, with the motion being backed by MPs from multiple parties.
+An open letter by independent MP Rupert Lowe expressing "profound and passionate opposition" to the plans was signed by more than 30 MPs, from multiple parties.

+Climbdown

+The government backed down on the card being compulsory in January 2026, stating that other forms of identification would also be acceptable to prove the right to work.
+Representatives of other political parties expressed their satisfaction about the government U-turn.
+Starmer's successor, Andy Burnham, has stated that he plans to scrap the Digital ID scheme to reallocate resources to cost-of-living measures.